 Students who terminate enrollment (including voluntary resignation, illness, suspension, or involuntary resignation or dismissal) may be eligible for a refund in accordance with our current policies.

-The EMT Academy and HCC Paramedic Consortium Paramedic Training Program (“paramedic program”) is a twelve month course designed to prepare students to successfully pass the National Registry of Emergency Medical Technicians (NREMT) Paramedic certifying exam.
-The course includes a mix of both didactic (e.g. classroom) and clinical experiences that provide students with the basic medical knowledge, clinical reasoning and judgement, and psychomotor skills necessary to function as a competent and safe entry-level paramedic in the emergency pre-hospital and inter-facility transfer environments.
+The EMT Academy and HCC Paramedic Consortium Paramedic Training Program (“Paramedic Program”) is a twelve-month course designed to prepare students to successfully pass the National Registry of Emergency Medical Technicians (NREMT) Paramedic certifying exam.
+The course includes a mix of both didactic (e.g. classroom) and clinical experiences that provide students with the basic medical knowledge, clinical reasoning, and judgment, and psychomotor skills necessary to function as competent and safe entry-level paramedic in the emergency pre-hospital and inter-facility transfer environments.

 Applicants for the Paramedic Program must meet the following requirements at the start of the program:

 At the completion of the course, students sit for the NREMT paramedic written exam and must obtain a passing score to progress to the next phase of testing.
 Students will take the NREMT practical exam, which will occur after the scheduled end of ride time, in general.
 The practical exam takes place at EMT Academy, and students will complete a review period in the days leading up to the exam.